 Back on the buses, we drove a bit further to Oberndorf and the home of the Silent Night Chapel.
 It was a total madhouse, with tour bus after tour bus dropping tourists off to walk to the town square.
 And it was actually pretty fun celebrating Christmas Eve with all those people.

 The original chapel flooded, so there is a new one atop a little hill.
-The boys and I got into line to go into the chapel.
-About 15 people could fit in there so we didn’t linger, but we did light a candle for polar bears and soak in the atmosphere.
+The boys and I got in line to go into the chapel.
+About 15 people could fit in there so we didn’t linger, but we did light a candle for polar bears and soaked in the atmosphere.

 We were told that the song is about peace.
 It was written during troubled times and expresses a great longing for peace and comfort.
 The fourth and fifth verses, which you don’t often hear, exemplify that:

 Where on this day all power

 Jesus the peoples of the world.

 Silent Night!
 Holy Night!

 Jesus, embraces mankind.